PLCnext/CoffeeMachineDemo/README.md

 ![Alt-Text](images/python_2.PNG)

 In the demo project a the Python code is running within a Docker container that has been installed via app.
 It is used to provide the database of the data logger via HTTP.
 To do this, a C++ component (not in real time) copies the data logger file to the container volume every 10 seconds.
 In addition, a conversion to CSV is done in C++.
 This CSV file is also copied to the container volume.
 It enables the container to access these files, as a Docker container has no other way of reaching the host operating system.
 The Python script checks the status of the "Data logger directory" button.
-If this changes to TRUE, an HTTP socket is created and the data logger files (SQLite and CSV) become accessible via the browser.
+If this changes to TRUE, an HTTP socket is created and the data logger files (SQLite) become accessible via the browser.

 The Python code can be downloaded and opened in any text editor.
 If you are interested, use the "Python Script" button for downloading.